Now Showing…

 About The Gallery

 Our Welborn Gallery warmly greets every visitor to the Yadkin Cultural Arts Center as soon as you walk in the building.
 Our Welborn Gallery is designed to expose residents and visitors to continual and varied 2-dimensional and 3-dimensional pieces of art.
 You can always find something to inspire and challenge you with every visit.
-The Welborn Gallery operates on the same business hours as the Yadkin Cultural Arts Center: Monday thru Friday (9am-5pm) & during special events.
+The Welborn Gallery operates on the same business hours as the Yadkin Cultural Arts Center: Monday thru Friday (9:30am-4:30pm) & during special events.
 We are closed on major federal holidays.

 Guidelines For The Welborn Gallery

-Portfolio Submission Guidelines for Exhibitions (2023/2024):
+Portfolio Submission Guidelines for Exhibitions (2024/2025):

 Please send 5 – 7 good quality .jpeg digital images of your work.
 These images should be a fair representation of the work you wish to exhibit at the Yadkin Cultural Arts Center, or similar to work you intend to create for the exhibit.
 Each image should be labeled with the size of the piece, medium, and title.